-The Company is the subject of incentive-based regulation by the industry regulator, the Office of Gas and Electricity Markets (Ofgem), which sets the revenue that is allowed to be recovered for use of the network, the capital expenditure and the allowed operating expenditure, within a framework known as the Price Control.
-The Company is now in RIIO-T1 (Revenue = Incentives + Innovation + Outputs) Price Control period which runs for eight years from 1 April 2013 until 31 March 2021.
+The Company is the subject of incentive-based regulation by the industry regulator, the Office of Gas and Electricity Markets (Ofgem), which sets the prices that can be charged for the use of the electricity network, the capital expenditure and the allowed operating expenditure, within a framework known as the Price Control.
 In broad terms, Ofgem seeks to strike the right balance between attracting investment in electricity networks, encouraging companies to operate the networks as efficiently as possible and ensuring that prices for customers are no higher than they need to be.
-The RIIO price controls, which are common to all electricity and gas businesses regulated by Ofgem, sees additional emphasis placed on innovation, incentives and outputs, and require regulated businesses to take on additional risk and reward mechanisms, with the possibility of outperformance resulting in additional income or underperformance resulting in penalties.
+Ofgem also places specific incentives on companies to improve their efficiency and quality of service.